Shaunlipy/ab-test/README.md

 #### Duration vs. Exposure

 I chose to set 0.8 (80%) as the number of fraction to be exposed.
 Since 80% will be exposed and the subsequent impact will be minimum.
 It will not bring too much potential harm to Udacity's business.
 Furthermore, the experiment itself is not too risky because it will only be a popup message.
-Nothing too sensative.
+Nothing too sensative (it does not collect users' private infomation nor any sensative information).

 For the duration, since I need 685325 page views in total, and 40000 people, with 80%, roughly 22 days will yield the desired results.